d4n3sh/thedaneshproject/content/posts/2012-07-24-how-can-non-root-users-mount-and-unmount-in-linux.md

 ---
 File systems / partitions are normally managed by root and only root would be able to mount or un-mount.

-However, if you want everyone on your machine to have the same&nbsp;privilege for a specific mount point, this is&nbsp;how&nbsp;you can&nbsp;do&nbsp;that.
+However, if you want everyone on your machine to have the same privilege for a specific mount point, this is how you can do that.

 Add "**user**" to the mount options for the desired mount point in your /etc/fstab file.
 In my case "/media/music"